tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: against a player that is rattling the locked door they are guarding
 		- IDEA: by contrast: 'eat horseshoe' (when there is no nearby horseshoe) is NOT attemptable
 			- IDEA: and should not be dignified by a pre_action() response
+	- IDEA: possible "attemptable" implementation
+		- IDEA: perhaps re-org app_main()
+			- IDEA: interp => val_err => auto_act => pre_act => val_att => cmd_exe => post_acct
+		- IDEA: in Invisible, create separate <verb>_att method right after each <verb>_err method
+			- IDEA: validated_att() checks for attemptable errors and returns if they are found
+		- IDEA: alternatively, maybe new Errors class inherits from Invisible ?
+			- IDEA: appears that only Writing inherits directly from Invisible?
-		- TBD: in errors, return is_attemptable
+		- IDEA: in errors, return is_attemptable
-			- TBD: if is_attemptable == True, time passes, and both pre_act() and auto_act() run
+			- IDEA: if is_attemptable == True, time passes, and both pre_act() and auto_act() run
 		- IDEA: all errors that return useful info (e.g. 'locked door') are attemptable
 			- IDEA: is_attemptable = False for all cases where the obj is not in room
 			- IDEA: in between is tricky...
 			- IDEA: go <direction w/ no exit> and take <obj held by creature> are good attemptable candidates
-	- IDEA: alternative work-arounds:
+	- DONE: alternative work-arounds:
-		- TBD: Maybe just 'x axe' case?
+		- CANCEL: Maybe just 'x axe' case?
-		- TBD: update take_err() creature check - allow hostile reaction if burt attempts to take goblin axe?
+			- NA: update take_err() creature check - allow hostile reaction if burt attempts to take goblin axe?
+		- CANCEL: possible solution 1
+			- IDEA: creation of a pre-validate() module called interupt() that can over-ride errors
+			- IDEA: modular machines should be designed so that it is easy to trigger & run them from interupt()
+		- DEC: want a more consistent approach
+	- TBD: sort out Error class idea
+		- TBD: create fresh map of class inheritance
+		- TBD: if appears viable:
+			- TBD: create error() module
+			- TBD: create Error class in error() which inherits from Invisible
+			- TBD: updated Writing to inherit from Error
+			- TBD: test
+			- TBD: copy all err methods to Error
+			- TBD: tripple-quote elim all err from Invisible
+			- TBD: test
+			- TBD: clean up invisible() and Writing in base()
+	- TBD: re-order auto_act to start of app-main loop
+		- TBD:
+	- TBD: create attempt_err()
+		- TBD: create attempt_err() module
+		- TBD: create attmept_err() function
+		- TBD: similar code to validate but call <verb>_att
+		- TBD: add attempt_err() to app_main loop after pre_action() and before cmd_exe()
+	- TBD: create <verb>_att methods in Error
+	- TBD: document Error updates and categories in doc
 	- TBD: update cleesh engine version build

+- TBD: would be nice to have an Error class that inherits from Invisible [FUTURE]
+	- IDEA: but this would break in heritance?
+	- IDEA: or maybe Writing just needs to inherit from Error ?

 - TBD: state machine for hedgehog [FUTURE]
 	- IDEA: need to implement hedgehog state machine based on creature state